Char siew rice in Singapore

 Even though loads of people are willing to travel to Hong Kong just to eat at Yat Lok, it’s not practical to splurge on an air ticket every time you’re craving for good meat.
 While char siew in Singapore is generally leaner than thick-cut fatty char siew you’ll get in HK, it can be equally tasty.
-Here are 10 places with excellent char siew you can chow down on without flying across countries.
+Here are 13 char siew rice stalls in Singapore you can chow down on without flying across countries.

 1. Tiong Bahru Lee Hong Kee Cantonese Roasted

 Lee Hong Kee has a long history that stretches back to the 1960s.
-This stall at Tiong Bahru Market still attracts long queues for char siew rice ($3).
+This stall at Tiong Bahru Market still attracts long queues for their Char Siew Rice ($3).
 They use pork shoulder, which is a leaner cut, for their char siew.
 The caramelised layer on the meat is less sweet compared to others on this list, but the dark braised sauce slathered all over makes up for it.

 Address: 30 Seng Poh Road, #02-60, Tiong Bahru Market, Singapore 168898